 Guy Sprung has also directed at the Royal Alexandra Theatre (Tom Stoppard's The Real Thing, starring RH Thomson) and at Toronto Free Theatre (Hamlet, also with Thomson) where he was Artistic Director for seven years from 1982 until its merger with Centrestage (to become Canadian Stage).

-From 1997 to February 2021, he has been Artistic Director of Infinitheatre.
+From 1997 to February 2021, he was Artistic Director of Infinitheatre.
 Among other works, he directed the company's October, 1999 production of Samuel Beckett's Endgame, staging the work in an abandoned foundry in the city's Griffintown district.
 In 2001, a bilingual version was presented at the Cairo International Festival of Experimental Theatre.

 More recently, he directed the company's bilingual production of Food/Bouffe by Byron Ayanoglu.
 His play Death and Taxes was co-produced with the Saidye Bronfman Centre in 2005.
 In April 2018, the first part of his epic play Fight On!, about the involvement of Charles Dickens' son in the "settlement" of the Canadian West during his time in the North West Mounted Police from 1874-1885, opened at Infinitheatre.
 Drew Hayden Taylor provided ironic commentary during the performance on the loss of land, languages, and cultural heritage of Canada's First Nations on Turtle Island.